Trax Models: Model details

 Trax models of the standard line are finely diecast, with accurate details, and paint mimicking factory colors.
 Model bodies are a single casting and the standard series features no opening parts.
 Door, bonnet and boot seam are done crisp, clean and deep - they often look like they open when they do not.

 Logos, scripts, turn signals, light lens colors, door handles, trunk locks, window vents and window trim are all accurately painted or have realistic tampos.
 For example, the Falcon XC Cobra has realistic blue paint stripes with the Cobra snake logo on the side of each front fender.
 Headlights and other lenses are often made realistically using clear plastic.
 The Valiant Charger has multi-hued rear tail lights, that blend from orange out to red.
 Body proportions of Trax Models are spot-on.
 Model wheel designs match those of the actual cars and tires are made of rubber.

 Model bases are normally diecast metal and are painted black.
 Decal sheets are sometimes supplied (say, for racing versions) and Trax has even gone to the trouble of re-issuing corrected decal sheets where necessary.
 Some suspension and exhaust detail is shown for the chassis, but it is not exceptional.
 Some cars feature screws holding base to body while others are riveted.

-The Trux Line
+Trux line

 Top Gear's model buses and trucks are marketed under the Trux name.
 These are buses, trucks, fire engines and construction vehicles made for Australian roads or with Australian liveries.
 Many of these models are manufactured from dies directly commissioned by Trax.
 Other models are sourced from dies held by Exclusive First Editions (EFE).